Is The Platinum Card from American Express worth the annual fee?

 Overview of benefits

-The Platinum Card from American Express UK comes with a welcome bonus of 30,000 Membership Rewards points when you spend £4,000 in the first three months of holding the card.
-We value Membership Rewards points at 1.4p each, so depending on use, these could be worth £420.
-It’s worth noting that American Express has this year introduced restrictions as to who and when sign-up bonuses can be earned – full details can be found here.
+The Platinum Card from American Express UK comes with a welcome bonus of 60,000 Membership Rewards points when you spend £6,000 in the first six months of holding the card.
+We value Membership Rewards points at 1.4p each, so depending on use, these could be worth £840.
+It’s worth noting that American Express has introduced restrictions as to who and when sign-up bonuses can be earned – full details can be found here but luckily The Amex Platinum is one of the exceptions to the rule.

 Cardmembers continue to earn 1 Membership Reward point per £ spent, which can be used with a range of airline and hotel transfer partners as well as used as statement credit (though the value on the latter tends to be below the TPG valuation of a Membership Rewards point).